 A recent development is that societies should be run by an expert government.
 In ancient times, Plato dreamed of such a government in The Republic, and the Chinese thought they had implemented such Dynasties through civil service tests.
-In the last hundred years this idea has been adopted by Socialists and referred to as "scientific socialism".
-In the US, the Progressives are the current socialist-centralist incarnation.
+In the last hundred years this idea has been adopted by Socialists and referred to as "scientific socialism" and called "Progressive".

 The problem is that intellectual activities based on analysis and logic are flawed in many ways that make their results unreliable for central control.
 The "hard" sciences compensate for these flaws by reductionism, severe attention to detail, and insistence on testable correspondence with reality.
 Other intellectual use of analysis and logic have no such checks.

 The first problem is that all such effort is based on abstractions, generalities, and statistical categories.
 These are dangerous from the start because their correspondence to real things is pretty much unknown and untested.
 The most rigorous and profound logic on these is only speculation unless by accident the abstractions correspond to reality in a specific case.
 They cannot be relied upon in general.

 The second problem is that societies are far more complex than any system ever successfully analyzed by a hard science.
 The social data measured are at best superficial and must leave out many relevant factors.
 Usually the differences within an analyzed category are as great or greater than between the categories.
 As a consequence, any programs or policies implemented based on such analyses are pretty much doomed to failure and unintended consequences.